hebomstr/visdom/README.md

 # Visdom | Proof of Concept & User Guide

 This is the proof of concept application of our project work.
 It's purpose is only to demonstrate the functionality of our visualizations and designs in a real web page.
 Quality and scalability of the code was not a requirement.
+All libraries that have been used are under MIT license.

 # Heroku